top of page

 About the Creator

-My name is Jackson, and I’m a rising senior at The Hotchkiss School in Lakeville, Connecticut.
-Service has always been a core part of my life—whether organizing donation drives, supporting local nonprofits, or volunteering in the community.
+My name is Jackson, and I’m a senior at The Hotchkiss School in Lakeville, Connecticut.
+Service has always been a core part of my life, whether organizing donation drives, supporting local nonprofits, or volunteering in the community.
 Living in a rural area where support is often limited, I’ve seen how important it is to provide clear, practical help with empathy and trust.

 That became especially clear while volunteering at a local food pantry.
 For months, we served families from all backgrounds, including many undocumented individuals.
 But after recent elections and rising anti-immigrant rhetoric, attendance dropped.
 Families I saw every week simply stopped coming.

 Everyone deserves safety, dignity, and belonging.
-By supporting undocumented individuals and their allies across the Northwest Connecticut–Eastern New York border region, we’re helping to create a community that sees, values, and protects every one of its members.
+By supporting local immigrants and their allies across the Northwest Connecticut–Eastern New York border region, we’re helping to create a community that sees, values, and protects every one of its members.

 Volunteer With Us